Johnson Electric PLG Motor

 Speed and location can be obtained from output from either hall sensor.
 There will be 44.4 pulses per 1 revolution of the output.
 A pullup resistor of 1Kohm is required at each hall output (See drawing)

 A design optimized for 3D printing with the FDM process can be downloaded for those that have this capability.
 There are also many online resources for getting 3D printed parts made.
-PLA material can be used or other higher strength material if preferred.
+Printing with PETG is recommended.
 The figure below shows best orientation during printing to optimize strength and avoid supports.

 Figure 14: Mounting options